Saidsp19/sidecar/README.md

 This will take some time -- you can try adding `-j N` where N is something like the number of CPUs on your machine.

+> **NOTE:** there may be some rendering issues in the Qt applications if your system is running in the *dark
+    mode* setting on macOS 10.15 (Catalina).
+I have tried to fix some, but much more time should be spent on fixing the various Qt bits that no longer work right or well.

 ## Environment Configuration